 - is part of an agreed paediatric investigation plan (PIP), or;

 - is sponsored by a marketing-authorisation holder and involves the paediatric use of a medicine that has a European Union (EU) marketing authorisation.

 The information published through the EU CTR includes the main elements of the trial protocol and a summary of the trial results once the trial has been completed.
 This also applies to trials terminated prematurely.

 EudraCT is managed by EMA.

 Information on older paediatric clinical trials

 The Agency publishes information on older paediatric clinical trials which were completed before 2007 and carried out with medicines with an EU marketing authorisation.
 This is in line with Article 45 of the Paediatric Regulation.
-Information on these trials is available through the EU CTR and displayed in a separate section.
+Information on these trials is available through the EU Clinical Trials Register.

 The Agency publishes these data after the marketing-authorisation holder has submitted it to the Agency for assessment.
 For more information, see Submitting results of paediatric studies.